arvigeus/AZ-204/Topics/API Management.md

 ### Policy Configuration

 `<base />`: execute the default policies that are defined at other scopes (e.g., the Product or Global scope).
+Provides the ability to enforce policy evaluation order.

 ```xml
 <policies>